• Home

 How can I store and reheat this kale tahini pasta?

 I recommend storing the pasta in an air-tight container in the fridge.
 You can also freeze it for up to 5 months.
-To reheat the pasta, I recommend putting a skillet on low to medium heat and adding in the pasta with 1/3 cup hot water.
+To reheat the pasta, I recommend putting a skillet on low to medium heat and adding the pasta with 1/3 cup hot water.
 Stir to emulsify the sauce again before serving.

-Can I use this kale pasta with a chickpea based pasta noodle?
+Can I use this kale pasta with a chickpea-based pasta noodle?

 Yes!
-If you are gluten free or just looking for a little extra protein, feel free to sub in whatever pasta type you like!
+If you are gluten-free or just looking for a little extra protein, feel free to sub in whatever pasta type you like!
 This recipe is versatile and designed to fit what you have on hand, and the sauce can truly go with anything.

 Looking for other pasta recipes?

-And that’s it for this recipe!
+And that’s it for this Kale Tahini Pasta!

 If you make it, please tag me on Pinterest or Instagram so I can see!
 It’s my favorite thing to scroll through stories and see what you all are making.